TrustyPatches/revisor/AlgorithmsAndComplexityI.md

 1. How long does it *have* to take to sort n items?

 2. What is the lower bound of a comparison sorting algorithm?
 Give a rough proof.
+In what cases can we 'cheat' this lower bound?

 3. Draw out the decision tree for a three element list.
 Show the path it takes for ththe list [20, 30, 10].
 How does this show us the largest running time?